 Injured and Orphaned Wildlife

 Generally, if you find a baby animal it is best to leave it alone.
 Rarely are animals actually orphaned; the parent may be searching for food or observing its young from a distance.
 Do not pick up baby animals or remove them from their natural environment.
-If you come across wildlife you think may be injured or orphaned, you should contact a Licensed Wildlife Rehabilitator in your area.
+If you come across wildlife you think may be injured or orphaned, you should note the location and contact a Licensed Wildlife Rehabilitator in your area.

 If you cannot reach a Licensed Wildlife Rehabilitator, you can also contact the appropriate FWC Regional Office for assistance.

 If the animal is a domestic or feral animal, such as a dog, cat or horse, please contact the nearest Humane Society, Animal Services Office or Animal Control Agency.